OutSystems/docs-product/src/extensibility-and-integration/javascript/mobile/use-external-lib.md

 # Use JavaScript Code from an External Library

-How can I use JavaScript Code from an External Library?

-## Solution

 <div class="info" markdown="1">

 OutSystems doesn't recommend using JavaScript libraries that directly manipulate the DOM, such as jQuery.
 Such libraries can break Reactive and Mobile apps and make them difficult to maintain.